Sukhveer97/ML-Projects/README.md

 Welcome!
 This repository is full of my current machine learning projects.
-My programming language of choice is primarily Python, I work in IPython notebooks such as Google Colab and Jupyter Notebook.
+My programming language of choice is primarily Python, I work in IPython notebooks such as Google Colab and Jupyter Notebook but I also use Visual Studio Code as one of my code editors.

 * What kind of content to expect in this repository:
   - Classification problems